IainIsCreative/awesome-nodebots/readme.md

 Demonstrations of prototype nodebots and ideas.

 - [ServoControl](https://www.youtube.com/watch?v=oxHW6sVNzpk) — a demonstration of ServoControl by [Pierre Boumal](https://twitter.com/pixelslip)
-- [Leapmotion controlled lamp with arduino and node.js](https://vimeo.com/68530396) - a robot lamp using Leapmotion for control.
+- [Leapmotion controlled lamp with arduino and node.js](https://vimeo.com/68530396) - a robot lamp using Leapmotion for control by [Xavier Seignard](https://twitter.com/xavier_seignard).

 ### Talks